ArakelTheDragon/Library_Other/LED_Blinker/Readme.md

-📘 LED Blinker (AC 50 Hz) — Bridge‑LED Alternating Circuit
+imagesmages� LED Blinker (AC 50 Hz) — Bridge‑LED Alternating Circuit

 A simple AC‑driven LED blinker that uses a bridge‑style diode arrangement to alternate LED conduction on each half‑cycle of a 50 Hz AC waveform.